What are the responsibilities and job description for the Postdoctoral Scientist position at MBL?

 - Excellent oral and written communication skills.

-- Submit a cover letter describing your research experience and how you will contribute to research on the mechanisms of maternal age effects.
+- Cover letter describing research experience and contribution to research on maternal age effects.

-- Include a CV and contact information for at least three references.
+- Contact information for at least three references.